 One of the greatest challenges in performing 3D geotechnical numerical analysis is in creating a 3D model of the site.
 A well-defined model that accurately represents the site topography and boundaries of material layers is essential to producing an accurate analysis.
-For a site with few material units in which the units are cleanly separated and stack on top of each other, the modeling process is relatively simple.
+For a site with few material units in which the units are cleanly separated and stacked on top of each other, the modeling process is relatively simple.
 However, sites may have numerous features such as dykes, ore bodies, or other enclosed volumes of material with complex shapes.
 Modeling these features and their interactions with the rest of the site geometry can be very difficult with traditional methods, but Material Volume Meshes (MVMs) make it significantly simpler, easier, and faster.

 Traditional geotechnical 3D models are represented by regions and surfaces.
 Regions divide the model into sections from a 2D top-down perspective, and surfaces separate boundaries of material layers vertically, forming a set of stacking layers.
 Each region-layer combination can be assigned distinct material properties.
 There are several limitations to this approach, which, when combined together, can make it difficult to model real-world complexity: